Askannz/munal-os/README.md

 Styling is supported via a global stylesheet which can be shared between OS and apps, and overriden for individual UI elements.

-A basic caching system is implemented to avoid unnecessary redraws: for example, generic scrollable canvases (like the web browser) are split into "tiles" associated to a unique contend ID.
-Tiles are only redrawn if the content ID changes, and pulled from a cache otherwise.
+A basic caching system is implemented to avoid unnecessary redraws: for example, generic scrollable canvases (like the web browser) are split into "tiles" tracked with a unique content ID.
+Rust's mutability rules allow to keep track of changes to the content, and so tiles are only redrawn if the content ID changes, and pulled from a cache otherwise.

 ## Screenshots & videos